NoxOrg/Nox.Cli/README.md

 ### Defining the Project

-Running the `Nox new` command outlines its usage options as seen below:
+Running the `nox new` command outlines its usage options as seen below:

 ```powershell
 nox new